 d) You can also use Find and Repair Bad Measurements... to automatically detect and (optionally) repair bad patches in your chart.
+See Find and Repair Bad Measurements on page 77(for details

-See Find and Repair Bad Measurements on page 358 for details.
+See Find and Repair Bad Measurements on page 374 for details.